 At Wake Family Law Group, we understand the complexities that arise in the North Carolina adoption process.
-Our NC adoption attorneys can represent either the birth parents or the adoptive parents, providing a solid legal foundation to ensure the integrity of the adoption process and to protect the rights of all parties involved in the adoption.
-We help couples and individuals with the following types of adoptions:
+Our NC adoption attorneys can represent either the birth parents or the adoptive parents (not both in the same matter), providing a solid legal foundation to ensure the integrity of the adoption process and to protect the rights of all parties involved in the adoption.
+We help married couples and individuals with the following types of adoptions:

 - Relative Adoptions – In relative adoptions, the adoptive parents seek to adopt a child who is related to the adoptive parents, such as a grandchild, niece, or sibling.

 - Adult Adoptions – In adult adoptions, the adoptive parents request to become parents of an adult.
-These adoptions are sometimes completed in adulthood because adoption was not an available option during the adoptee’s minority because a biological parent would not consent and whose consent could not be dispensed with.
+These adoptions are sometimes completed in adulthood because adoption was not an available option during the adoptee’s minority because a biological parent, whose consent was necessary, would not consent.

-We do not currently assist families with international adoptions.
+We do not currently assist families with international adoptions or foreign re-adoptions.